• Skip to primary navigation

 What support can we not safely provide?

 • Extensive behavioral support that requires 1:1 support of a camper. *Please note that if your child receives 1:1 support at school they will typically need 1:1 support at camp.
-Camp Ketcha does not provide 1:1 services but we can accommodate them when provided by parents, the school, or a third party service.*
+Camp Ketcha does not provide 1:1 services but we can accommodate them when provided by parents, the school, or a third party service.* A camper’s parent or guardian may not serve as a 1:1 aid for their child.

 • We are not able to accommodate medical issues requiring treatment beyond the scope of our health center and Camp Nurse as outlined in our Standing Orders prescribed by our Camp Doctor.

-If you are unsure about whether your child meets the Essential Eligibility Criteria, then please contact us to discuss their needs/interests and possible accommodations to support them.
-We would love to learn about your child and how we may be able to provide a healthy and safe camp experience.
 Our camp may be able to accommodate a camper if it does not significantly alter the fundamental nature of the camp experience, jeopardize the health and safety of the camper or other campers/staff/volunteers, or place an undue administrative or financial burden on camp.
 If Camp Ketcha ends up not being a good fit for your child, then we are happy to help connect you with another camp better suited to their needs and interests.

 Maine Summer Camps Find a Camp Tool